 In July 2017, the FASB issued ASU 2017-11, Earnings Per Share (Topic 260), Distinguishing Liabilities from Equity (Topic 480), Derivatives and Hedging (Topic 815).
 The amendments in Part I of this ASU change the classification analysis of certain equity-linked financial instruments (or embedded features) with down round features.
 When determining whether certain financial instruments should be classified as liabilities or equity instruments, a down round feature no longer precludes equity classification when assessing whether the instrument is indexed to an entity's own stock.
 The amendments also clarify existing disclosure requirements for equity-classified instruments.
-The amendments in Part I of this ASU are effective for the Company as of January 1, 2019.
+The amendments in Part I of this ASU are effective for the Company as of January 1, 2019 with early adoption permitted.
 The amendments in Part II of this ASU replace the indefinite deferral of certain guidance in Topic 480 with a scope exception.
 The amendments in Part II of this ASU do not require any transition guidance.
-The Company does not expect adoption of this ASU to have any impact on its financial statements.
+The Company does not expect adoption of this ASU to have any impact on its historical financial statements but is permitted and intends to adopt retrospectively to January 1, 2018 for any equity securities with down round features.